Dear Pen Pal

 "Dear Pen Pal" is a humorous, epistolary science-fiction short story by the Canadian-American writer A. E. van Vogt, originally published in the Winter 1949 issue of The Arkham Sampler.

 The story was republished (as "Letter from the Stars") in the July 1950 issue of Out of This World Adventures.
-One of van Vogt's most popular short pieces, it was first collected in 1951's Far Boundaries; it subsequently appeared in many anthologies, including 1952's Destination: Universe!, the 1957 Ace Double The Earth in Peril, and (more recently) 2010's The Arkham Sampler: A Facsimile Edition.
+One of van Vogt's most popular short pieces, it was first collected in 1951's Far Boundaries; it subsequently appeared in many anthologies, including 1952's Destination: Universe!, the 1957 Ace Double The Earth in Peril, and 2010's The Arkham Sampler: A Facsimile Edition.

 Plot

 The story takes the form of a correspondence between Skander, an alien, and an unnamed human (whose replies are not presented.)
 In his initial letter, Skander spends some time describing himself and his home planet in the constellation Auriga, whose intelligent lifeforms are long-lived, highly radioactive, and chromium-based, thriving at a temperature of around 900 degrees Kelvin.
 Skander admits that he intercepted the human's application to the pen-pal program, but justifies this act by the assertion that he is lonely and in need of conversation, due to serving a thirty-year prison sentence for conducting an illegal scientific experiment which is implied to have harmed many of his fellow Aurigans.
 Oddly anxious to know what his human pen pal looks like, the alien sends him a set of photographic plates which can be triggered by simply thinking a mental command at them.